allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ---
 layout: post
-title: How to ruin your Elasticsearch performance — Part II: Breaking things, one at a time
+title: "How to ruin your Elasticsearch performance — Part II: Breaking things, one at a time"
 author: [michal.kosmulski]
 tags: [tech, "full-text search", elasticsearch, elastic, es, performance]
 ---
 It’s easy to find resources about _improving_ [Elasticsearch](https://www.elastic.co/elastic-stack) performance, but what if you wanted to _reduce_ it?
-In Part I of this two-part series we looked ES under the hood in order to learn how it works internally.
+In [Part I]{% TODO LINK %} of this two-part series we looked ES under the hood in order to learn how it works internally.
 Now, in Part II, is the time to apply this knowledge in practice and ruin our ES performance.
 Most tips should also be applicable to [Solr](https://solr.apache.org/), raw [Lucene](https://lucene.apache.org/), or, for that matter, to any other full-text search engine as well.

 ## Using complex boolean queries

-Looking at the algorithms outlines in Part I, you can easily notice that simple queries, such as finding a document containing two or three specific words, are relatively cheap to compute.
+Looking at the algorithms outlined in Part I, you can easily notice that simple queries, such as finding a document containing two or three specific words, are relatively cheap to compute.
 We can easily increase the cost by making the queries more complex.
 This complexity is easily achieved by using
 [boolean queries](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-bool-query.html) which allow arbitrary boolean expressions, including nested subexpressions.